 Besides low frame rates and stuttering, another major factor that can ruin your whole gaming experience is the input lag.
 Input lag or latency in games is defined as the time between the input controller (mouse/keyboard, etc.) is triggered by you, and its effect is seen on the monitor screen.
 In another definition, input lag can also be defined as the delay between the GPU sending the frame to the monitor and the monitor displaying it.

 Input lag is measured in milliseconds (ms), and in some cases, it can also specify in frames.
-In story-based games, role-playing games (RPG) and slow-paced games, input lag does not make that much of a difference, but in fast-paced FPS games (CS:GO, PUBG, Overwatch, etc.), competitive games and esports games, it matters a lot and you should always try to keep the input lag as low as possible because if you have higher input lag, then competitors with lower input lag can have a significant advantage over you as they can make a move faster than you.
+In story-based games, role-playing games (RPG), and slow-paced games, input lag does not make that much of a difference, but in fast-paced FPS games (CS:GO, PUBG, Overwatch, etc.), competitive games, and esports games, it matters a lot and you should always try to keep the input lag as low as possible because if you have higher input lag, then competitors with lower input lag can have a significant advantage over you as they can make a move faster than you.

 How to Measure Input Lag

-The most common way to measure input lag is using a high-speed or normal digital camera and then recording time between the input you have triggered on mouse/keyboard and its effect or action is seen on the monitor screen.
-This method involves a lot of work that include analyzing the frames and then accurately measure the time between them using a stopwatch.
+The most common way to measure input lag is using a high-speed or normal digital camera and then recording the time between the input you have triggered on the mouse/keyboard and its effect or action is seen on the monitor screen.
+This method involves a lot of work that includes analyzing the frames and then accurately measuring the time between them using a stopwatch.
 It is also not the most accurate method because it may add up additional lag when you have to start and stop the stopwatch.
 The total input lag is the measure of input lag due to the game plus input lag due to other devices and components.

 Total Input Lag = Game Input Lag + Monitor Display Lag + Input Lag due to Mouse/Keyboard